graemerocher/micronaut-oraclecloud-workshop/lab_native_image/lab_native_image.md

 ![Project Dialog](../images/dependency-refresh.png)

-Next since this application needs to establish a secure connection to Autonomous Database you need to pass the `--enable-all-security-services` flag to native image.
+Next since this application needs to establish a secure connection to Autonomous Database, you need to pass the `--enable-all-security-services` flag to native image.

 To do this with Gradle add the following to `build.gradle`: